Monetarism is an economic theory advocating that

 governments use interest rates and control of the supply of money for the purpose of

-This is in contrast to Keynsian economics which advocates
+Monetarism is in contrast to Keynesian economics which

 Monetarism is the economic doctrine established by Milton